-Within the PHSE (Personal, Health & Social Education) curriculum, additional LTA support may be put in place when looking at key topics around relationships and life choices.
-Vulnerable students are encouraged to spend their break and lunchtimes in the library or the SEND lunch club - a supervised space with access to computers, Lego, board games and books.
+Within the PHSE curriculum, additional LTA support may be put in place when looking at key topics around relationships and life choices.
+Vulnerable students are encouraged to spend their break and lunchtimes in the library or the SEND lunch club.